 During Sleep Mode, the SLPAK flag is set.
 The application software should use SLPAK as a handshake indication for the request (SLPRQ) to go into Sleep Mode.
 When in Sleep Mode, the msCAN12 stops its internal clocks.
 However, clocks to allow register accesses still run.
-If the msCAN12 is in bus-off state, it stops counting the 12811 consecutive recessive bits due to the stopped clocks.
+If the msCAN12 is in bus-off state, it stops counting the 128\11 consecutive recessive bits due to the stopped clock.
 The TxCAN pin stays in recessive state.
 If RXF=1, the message can be read and RXF can be cleared.
-Copying of RxBG into RxFG doesn't take place while in sleep mode.
+Copying of RxBG into RxFG does not take place while in Sleep Mode.
 It is possible to access the transmit buffers and to clear the TXE flags.
 No message abort takes place while in sleep mode.

-The msCAN12 leaves Sleep Mode (wake-up) when
+The msCAN12 leaves Sleep mode (wake-up) when

-- · bus activity occurs or
+- bus activity occurs or

 - the MCU clears the SLPRQ bit or

 - the MCU sets SFTRES.

-The MCU cannot clear the SLPRQ bit before the msCAN12 is in Sleep Mode (SLPAK = 1).
+NOTE: The MCU cannot clear the SLPRQ bit before the msCAN12 is in Sleep Mode (SLPAK = 1).

 After wake-up, the msCAN12 waits for 11 consecutive recessive bits to synchronize to the bus.
 As a consequence, if the msCAN12 is woken-up by a CAN frame, this frame is not received.
-The receive message buffers (RxFG and RxBG) contain messages if they were received before sleep mode was entered.
+The receive message buffers (RxBG and RxFG) contain messages if they were received before sleep mode was entered.
 All pending actions are executed upon wake-up: copying of RxBG into RxFG, message aborts and message transmissions.
-If the msCAN12 is still in bus-off state after sleep mode was left, it continues counting the 12811 consecutive recessive bits.
+If the msCAN12 is still in bus-off state after leaving Sleep Mode, it continues counting the 128\11 consecutive recessive bits.

-Figure 49 SLEEP Request / Acknowledge Cycle
+Figure 17-6.
+SLEEP Request / Acknowledge Cycle